unsetbit/collage/README.md

-# Collage is a Framework for Futuristic Collages
+# Collage is a Framework for Live Collages

 Collage brings together many public APIs, along with a method of presenting media within a limitless two-dimesional space to create memorable and meaningful experiences.
 It's a mixture between [Big Surface](https://github.com/ozanturgut/big-surface),